locationtech/geotrellis/docs/tutorials/reading-geoTiffs.md

 ```scala
   val path: String = "path/to/geotrellis/raster-test/data/geotiff-test-files/lzw_int32.tif"
 ```
 Our `path` variable is a `String` that contains the file path to a GeoTiff in `geotrellis.raster-test`. `GeoTiffReader` will use this value then to read in our GeoTiff.
 There are more types of paramters `GeoTiffReader` can accept, however.
 These are `Array[Byte]`s and `ByteReader`s.
 We will stick with `String`s for this lesson, but `Array[Byte]` is not that much different.
 It's just all of the bytes within your file held in an Array.
-To learn more about `ByteReader`, follow this [link].
+To learn more about `ByteReader`, follow this [link](../util/byte-reader.md).

 The last part of our four line coding escapade is:
 ```scala